Best Time for Desert Safari Dubai: Month-by-Month Guide (2026)

 Dune bashing

 November to February is ideal.
 The cooler air means your driver can keep the windows cracked, you feel the speed more, and the sand is firmer for sharper turns.
 In summer, vehicles run AC full blast with windows up — still fun, but a different vibe.
-Read more about what dune bashing actually involves.
+For first-timers, our beginner's dune bashing in Dubai guide walks through what actually happens during the ride and what to expect, and red dune bashing on Lahbab's dunes covers the specific location we use.

 Sandboarding